Rohitk0102/webrtc-vlm-demo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📋 Technical Documentation

+For detailed information about system architecture, design choices, and performance optimization strategies, see:
+- **[Technical Report](TECHNICAL_REPORT.md)** - Comprehensive analysis of design choices, low-resource mode, and backpressure policies

 ## 🤝 Contributing

 1. Fork the repository